 Please note that Norse’s currency exchange rate is quite high.
-We advise you to pay in USD.
+We advise you to pay in USD for flights from the United States.
 You can change the currency in the top right corner of the website.
 For the premium economy fare, you would pay around €35 more should you pay in EUR, depending on your bank’s currency exchange rate.

 Our availability calendar highlights all possible flight dates at the lowest price.
 It will forward you to Norse with your preselected flight dates.